Must Read before Applying to a Mission

 – Valid professional insurance

 Assistant Acupuncturist: Acupuncture students trained in Si Yuan Balance Method can join missions to observe Balance Method acupuncturists and assist in consultations.

 On certain missions, there will be the opportunity for clinical observation with Si Yuan Balance Method instructors, who can provide advice and corrections on patient consultations.
 These supervised acupuncture assistant positions count towards internship hours as an assistant and Si Yuan Balance Method certification.

-– Minimum Si Yuan Certification in Process level
+– Minimum Si Yuan Basic Level (Certification-in-Process)

 GBF Clinical Observation and Supervision

 Fees for clinical supervision go towards supporting GBF’s work.
 The internship program includes:

 – Observation times

 – Sharing of the most effective protocols for commonly-seen conditions

 Mission Assistant: Volunteers with no acupuncture training are able to participate in GBF missions as operation assistants.
 Tasks may vary according to the needs of each mission.
 Requirements may vary according to each mission.